drepo-eth/site/content/drepo/expanded/build-verification/index.md

 the existing result and republish it as their own verification solution.

-If a software release is broken, tampered with, or otherwise invalid, reinforcing the author's malicious data by republishing the existing result might change the overall probabilistic verification.
+If a software release is broken, tampered with, or otherwise invalid, reinforcing the author's malicious data by republishing the existing reference result might change the overall probabilistic verification.
 Chances are that many nodes would just try to farm potential incentives putting in a minimal amount of work if any.
 Another risk is targeted attacks to forcibly portray an invalid release as valid if a single malicious party submits a large number of false claims.
 This type of attack could also be inverted by presenting a lot of diverging verifications for a viable release, thus painting it invalid.

 In school, the teacher would monitor the students' behavior and separate them, so they cannot communicate and use any material to cheat.
 However, this is